 The Rokit 7 G4 sits comfortably in the new G4 range of monitors.
 I’ve already had a chance to review the Rokit 5 and Rokit 8.
 Both of which impressed me.
 So I was eager to see how the Rokit 7 sat within the lineup.
 Let’s get the quick and pros out of the way before diving into the details.

 I’m going to cut right to the chase and let you know that the new G4 series from KRK is fantastic.
 Improvements across the board from the previous generation.
-All while maintaining an approachable price point for budget-savvy buyers.
+All while maintaining an approachable price point for budget-savvy buyers making these great beginner studio monitors.
 Let’s take a closer look.

 Sound quality can be very subjective and often impacted by a variety of factors.
 But you would be hard-pressed to find anyone that isn’t impressed with how good the Rokit 7 G4 sounds.